Welcome

 Does my GP need to refer me?

 No. The sessions I can offer currently are private, no referral needed.
+I am regulated by the BACP, there is more information on this in my ‘About’ section.

 For subsidised and more affordable options of counselling, I have a list of local charities here.
 I work and volunteer with local charities like Cogwheel Counselling to deliver low-cost counselling for the Cambridge community, however there is no guarentee I can see you personally at those services.